Frequently asked questions

 Target faces have not been recognized.
 What can I do?

-- During target face recognition, no arrows may stick to the targets.
-The rule is: the whole red and blue rings must be visible in the test images.
+- When reading the target faces, no arrows may be stuck in the faces.
+The rule is: the red and the blue ring must be visible in the test images completely and without interruption.

 During 'find targets', there was the error message 'RyngDyng has moved'.
 What does this mean?